icatalud/dart-sdk-wiki-2/Building-with-GN.md

 or wherever your Visual Studio install lives.
 Then do `gclient sync` and proceed as above.

+## Other Configurations

+The script in `tools/gn.py` can be used to build the VM in a number of different configurations, or with different cross-compilers and sysroots.
+For example `--asan` can be passed to build with ASAN on configurations that use Clang, `--no-clang` can be passed to use `gcc` instead of Clang on Linux, and so forth.
+See the script's help message for details.

 # Using GN

 GN has an extensive online help system, which can be accessed by running `gn help`.
 Also take note of the [full documentation](https://chromium.googlesource.com/chromium/src/+/master/tools/gn/docs/), and [style guide](https://chromium.googlesource.com/chromium/src/+/master/tools/gn/docs/style_guide.md).